 There are many different types of abuse.
-While the more common forms include domestic violence, child abuse and emotional abuse, any behaviour towards someone that causes deliberate harm or upset can be considered abuse.
+Commonly known forms of abuse include domestic violence, child abuse, and emotional abuse.
+It’s important to know that any kind of behaviour that deliberately causes harm or upset can be considered abuse.

 Types of abuse